kanidm/kanidm/designs/session_logout.rst

 Oauth2 rfc7009 revoke
 =====================

-Oauth2 will need refresh tokens issued along with access tokens.
+OAuth 2.0 will need refresh tokens issued along with access tokens.
 The same rules apply as above for user auth tokens.
 When a refresh is required, the oauth2 session id looked up to find the corresponding session and its validity.